Degenerative Disc Disease Comprehensive Chronic Care

 How CLCC Approaches This Condition

 Assessment first.
-Then a structured care plan.
+Then an organised care plan.

 01